Gravecat/invictus/src/tune/readme.md

 * **message-log.hpp** -- Tune values specific to the scrolling message log at the bottom of the screen.

+* **nearby-bar.hpp** -- Tune values for the 'nearby' sidebar, which shows players what the various visible ASCII symbols represent.

 * **timing.hpp** - `constexpr` values for the time it takes to perform various actions in-game, or other fixed timing values.